-- International students who have satisfactorily completed a high school diploma, a bachelor's degree, or master's degree at an accredited U.S. institution. - International students who have satisfactorily completed 24 semester credit hours or the equivalent of AUM English composition requirements at an accredited U.S. college or university. - International students who are citizens of one of the Exempt Countries listed below. - International students who have satisfactorily completed the equivalent of a U.S. high school diploma, a bachelor's degree, or a master's degree at an institution where English is the medium of instruction in one of the Exempt Countries.
+- Students enrolling in programs included in a contract between AUM and a foreign government/ institution, education agency/company, and/or U.S. military organization. - International students who have satisfactorily completed a high school diploma, a bachelor's degree, or master's degree at an accredited U.S. institution. - International students who have satisfactorily completed 24 semester credit hours or the equivalent of AUM English composition requirements at an accredited U.S. college or university. - International students who are citizens of one of the Exempt Countries listed below.

+International students who have satisfactorily completed the equivalent of a U.S. high school diploma, a bachelor's degree, or a master's degree at an institution where English is the medium of instruction in one of the Exempt Countries.